 Our goal is to provide resources to all Californians so they can take action, reduce their environmental impact, and be part of the climate change solution.

-Education Learning about and protecting the environment will be important for the rest of your students’ lives.
+Education Teachers who help their students learn about protecting the environment will impart important information that will stay with them for the rest of their lives.
 Environmental teaching can be built into all subject areas and provide real-world relevance to such varied areas as history, literature and science.
 In addition, students learn more and remember longer when the material relates directly to their lives.